 Renewable and Alternative Energy

-Reducing emissions and increasing the use of renewable and alternative energy sources are components of the Climate Leadership Plan
+Reducing emissions and increasing the use of renewable and alternative energy sources are key components of the Climate Leadership Plan

 .
 To help achieve these goals, the government launched